geoffreylitt/wildcard-onward-paper/paper.md

 Finally, the user clicks a menu option in the table header to display the contents of this new column in the original page ([@fig:hacker-news], Note D).
 Each article on the page now shows an annotation with the estimated read time in minutes.
 (The format of how annotations appear for each item was determined by the programmer who created the Wildcard adapter for Hacker News.)

 **Adding notes to links**: The user can also manually add notes to the table, by simply entering values into the table without using formulas.
 In this case, the user jots down a few notes in another column about articles they might want to read, and the notes appear in the page next to the read times ([@fig:hacker-news], Note D).
+The annotations are also stored in the browser's local storage so they can be retrieved on future visits.

 **Filtering out visited links**: Another way to use formulas to customize Hacker News is to filter out articles the user has already read.
 (We omit this example from the figure for brevity.)
 The user can call a built-in function that returns a boolean depending on whether a URL is in the browser's history: